You are here

-The University Police Department consists of 25 employees; eighteen commissioned Police Officers, (seven functioning in a supervisory capacity) enforcing Pennsylvania Crime and Vehicle Codes and University Policies.
-Two security officers monitor parking.
+The University Police Department employs commissioned police officers enforcing Pennsylvania Crime and Vehicle Codes and University Policies.
+Security officers monitor parking.
 The balance of the employees performs clerical and dispatching duties.

 Police officers are trained in first aid procedures and CPR with one specializing as the first responder.
 Contained within the department is a sexual assault specialist.
 Commissioned armed officers enforce university policies and the Pennsylvania Crime and Vehicle Codes.
 University and Pennsylvania regulations pertaining to alcohol, drugs and fire safety are strictly enforced by officers.
 A student escort service operates from the office and is available nightly from 10 p.m. to 1 a.m.